bart4223/Console/README.md

 # Console

-This project demonstrates a powerfull console...
+This project demonstrates a powerful console...

 # Resources